scripting/wpEditorDemo/README.md

 Look for <i>myWordpress</i> in the code.
 Those are the points where this demo app connects to WordPress via wpIdentity.

-There are quite a few other calls, you can find the source code for the <i>wordPress</i> object in api2.js in wpIdentity.

 Here's a list of these calls, in alphabetic order, in the code as of November 14, 2025.

 * myWordpress.addPost